TvOne (Indonesian TV network): Programming

 tvOne broadcasts news and sports.
 It provides general news and current-affairs programming during the day, with sports and live events during the afternoon, evening and weekend.
 In addition to its daily news bulletins, tvOne airs a three-minute news summary every hour.
 During legislative elections and presidential and vice-presidential election debates, tvOne has high ratings.

 Wrestling controversy

 In late 2006, the network was involved in a controversy when a nine-year-old boy died of injuries while reportedly trying to imitate the staged moves of performers on WWE Friday Night SmackDown!
 The network decided to pull the show and all other WWE programs after a public outcry.
-Authorities downplayed connections between wrestling and the boy's death, and the chief of the Bandung Crime and Detective Unit said at a press conference that there was no reason to believe that the his death had anything to do with watching wrestling.
+Authorities downplayed connections between wrestling and the boy's death, and the chief of the Bandung Crime and Detective Unit said at a press conference that there was no reason to believe that his death had anything to do with watching wrestling.